 The “octal number system,” like the “hexadecimal number system,” is helpful for breaking down huge binary values into smaller chunks.
 Unfortunately, the octal numbering system has vanished as a digital base number system in favor of the more popular hexadecimal numbering scheme.

 The octal number system has no digits or letters above 8 since it only employs the numbers 0 through 7.
-The translation from decimal to Octal and binary to Octal follows the same process we saw for hexadecimal.
+The translation from Text to Octal and binary to Octal follows the same process we saw for hexadecimal.

 One benefit of the octal number system is that it only needs three bits instead of four bits for hexadecimal numerals.
 As a result, there will be fewer calculations, and the likelihood of a mistake will decrease.